jupyterlab/extension-examples/commands/README.md

 It is quite common for extension to define one or more such a command.

-In this extension, we are going to add a command to the application command registry.
+In this extension, you are going to add a command to the application command registry.

 The registry has `CommandRegistry` type ([documentation](https://phosphorjs.github.io/phosphor/api/commands/classes/commandregistry.html)).

-To see how we access the application command registry, open the file `src/index.ts`.
+To see how you can access the application command registry, open the file `src/index.ts`.

 ```ts
 // src/index.ts#L9-L33